Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 coming to work for it on Wall Street,

-but in a different role
+but in a different role as,

-as, like an independent
+like an independent for proprietary trader

-And so that's where you go to a firm
+and so that's where you go to a firm

-and they give you
+and they give you an amount of capital

-and you traded, very actively.
+and you trade it, very actively.

 And if you make money,